LearningStuf/SOA-Project/README.md

 # Software oriented architecture project implementation
-This is the implementation of the group project for software oriented architecture
+This is the implementation of the group project for service oriented architecture